 TV Armoire

 A TV armoire provides a place for a television, speakers, video game systems, tablets, and storage for DVDs and other forms of movies and shows such as VHS and Blue-Ray.
-Most TV armoires only have a platform for a television but can be designed to store all your media devices for easy access.
+Most TV armoires only have a television platform but can be designed to store all your media devices for easy access.

-They also come with holes in the back for wires, power cords and cable connections.
-These armoires are great for having one place to keep all the associated remotes, and the front doors conceal the TV and all devices when not in use.
+They also come with holes in the back for wires, power cords, and cable connections.
+These pieces are great for having one place to keep all the associated remotes, and the front doors conceal the TV and all devices when not in use.

 Mirror Armoire